MuhammadFahmii/ecommerce-backend/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:
+The easiest way to get started is to install the [NuGet package](https://tfs.unitedtractors.com/DefaultCollection/_Packaging?feed=f638be01-a0c6-4302-ae05-45ba95464364&package=791d0990-f814-427a-8f2c-cca0d2c01f46&preferRelease=true&_a=package) and run `dotnet new netca`:

 1. Install the latest [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
-2. Run `dotnet new --install Clean.Architecture.Solution.Template` to install the project template
+2. Run `dotnet new --install aif.netca` to install the project template
 3. Create a folder for your solution and cd into it (the template will use it as project name)
 4. Run `dotnet new netca` to create a new project
 5. Navigate to `src/Api` and run `dotnet run` to launch the back end (ASP.NET Core Web API)